samsonyuwono/CRM-Rails-App/NOTES.md

 A lead form could have a select box that assigns a lead to the user who's managing the company's account

-8/20 EOD
+8/21 EOD
-- Make sure Add forms for lead/company are working
+- Make sure Add forms for lead/company are working- Controller/Views?

 - Get form to add company to work and link lead to company
 - create scope method
-- create Omniauth gem
+- create Omniauth gem for Gmail